DevCycleHQ/devcycle-docs/docs/best-practices/migration.md

 ## Introduction

 Migrating from an existing feature flagging system to a new one can be complex, especially with a large codebase.
 OpenFeature provides a standardized interface that simplifies this process.
-This guide outlines best practices for leveraging OpenFeature and its new Multi-Provider to ensure a smooth transition from your existing feature flagging system to DevCycle.
+This guide outlines best practices for leveraging OpenFeature and its Multi-Provider to ensure a smooth transition from your existing feature flagging system to DevCycle.

 ## Why Use OpenFeature?

 ### Benefits of OpenFeature

 - **Standardized Interface**: Provides a consistent way to evaluate feature flags, irrespective of the underlying provider.
-- **Production-Ready SDKs**: Handles configuration data fetching, error handling, and input verification.
-- **Reduced Maintenance**: Minimizes custom code required for feature flag management.
-- **Easy Integration**: Supports various feature flagging systems with built-in providers and custom provider options.
+- **Community Driven**": An open source CNCF incubating project under the Apache 2 license.

+For more details, visit the [OpenFeature homepage](https://openfeature.dev) and review their [documentation](https://openfeature.dev/docs/reference/intro/).

 ## Best Practices for Migration

-### Abstract Evaluations
+### Step 1.
+Abstract Evaluations

 Instead of directly calling a specific Provider throughout your code, abstract flag evaluations using OpenFeature.
 This abstraction makes future migrations easier between providers, or utilizing multiple providers.